How to Increase Sales With a Customer Rewards Loyalty Program

 3. Give a chance for people to earn without spending

-There’s one problem with building a loyalty program that rewards only purchases.
+There’s one problem with building a sales incentive program that rewards only purchases.
 Sure, you’ll get people to sign up and come back, but if your shoppers feel like they’re being used for their hard-earned pennies, you risk having a failed rewards program.

 Build a program that rewards other engagements and actions in your store.
 For example, offer points when shoppers read your latest blog post or check out your latest video.